On the Martingale Schr\"odinger Bridge between Two Distributions: Proofs

 for all $x\in \tilde{A}_{m,\delta}$ and all $m\in \N$.
 By~\eqref{eq:bdd}, $g_m(y)$ is uniformly bounded on $B_{m,\delta}\subseteq\mathcal{Y}_{\text{cpt},\delta}$.
 Moreover, $y$ is uniformly bounded on that set by compactness, while $h_m(x)$ and $x$ are uniformly bounded on $A_{m, \delta} \subseteq \mathcal{X}_{\text{cpt}, \delta}$.
 The claims for $(f_{m})$ now follow from $\tilde A_{m, \delta}\subseteq A_{m, \delta}$ and $\mu(\tilde{A}_{m,\delta})\ge 1-\delta$. \end{proof}

 We shall use the following version of Prokhorov's theorem.
-(Compared, e.g., with \cite[Theorem~3.2.2, p.\,100]{Durrett.10}, this version constructs the limit~$F$ on $(\R,\mu)$ without extending the probability space.)
+(Compared, e.g., with \cite[Theorem~3.2.2, p.\,100]{Durrett.10}, this version constructs the limit~$F$ on $(\R,\mu)$ without extending the probability space, which will important for our application in the proof of Lemma~\ref{lem:weak} below.)
 We denote by $F_*\mu(A):=\mu(F^{-1}(A))$ the pushforward of the measure~$\mu$ by the Borel function $F:\R\to\R^{d}$.

 \begin{lemma} Let $F_{n}:\R\to\R^{d}$ be Borel and let $(F_n)_{n\geq1}$ be $\mu$-tight.
 After passing to a subsequence, there exists $F:\R\to\R^{d}$ such that $F_{n}\to F$ weakly under~$\mu$; i.e., $(F_n)_*\mu\rightarrow F_*\mu$. \end{lemma}